Kileak/CTF/2017/bctf/pwn/babyuse/readme.md

 }
 ```

-This function gives us a possible leak with the name of the gun (which might be free'd and thus containing a heap pointer), and as soon as we'll be able to overwrite the vtable pointer, it will execute our payload.
+This function gives us a possible leak with the name of the gun (which might be free'd and thus containing a heap pointer), and as soon as we'll be able to overwrite the vtable pointer, it will also execute our payload.

-So let's first leak a heap address, which we'll need to calculate the address where our fake vtable will be stored.
+So let's first leak a heap address, which we'll need to calculate the address, where our fake vtable will be stored.
 For this we'll create a *small* gun (fastbin size).

 ```python
 def exploit(r):